Building Choreonoid-related Packages¶

 catkin config --cmake-args -DBUILD_CHOREONOID_EXECUTABLE=OFF -DCMAKE_BUILD_TYPE=Release

-For Ubuntu 18.04 (ROS Melodic Morenia) and earlier
+For environments before Ubuntu 18.04 (ROS Melodic Morenia)

 catkin config --cmake-args -DBUILD_CHOREONOID_EXECUTABLE=OFF -DUSE_PYTHON3=OFF -DCMAKE_BUILD_TYPE=Release